antmicro/openroad-codespace/README.md

 ## Developer

-OpenROAD Flow Scripts provide a docker image generation script `etc/DockerHelper.sh`, which is used here to build and publish the image to GH registry.
+ORFS docker images is now built with available binaries.
+In CI configuration, you will find steps to reproduce the required docker images.

 Useful resources:
 * [Development loop](https://code.visualstudio.com/docs/devcontainers/create-dev-container#_full-configuration-edit-loop)